mhabib73/MOFLab.github.io/content/tour/index.md

       text: |
         <br>

-        Dr. Habib is the director of Microstructure Optical Fiber Lab (MFPLab), where he leads cutting-edge research and innovation on next-generation optical fibers for photonics based applications.
+        Dr. Habib is the director of Microstructure Optical Fiber Lab (MOFLab), where he leads cutting-edge research and innovation on next-generation optical fibers for photonics based applications.
         <br><br>
         Our research focuses on: <br>
         * Advanced optical fiber design, fabrication, and characterization